rrob1487/sdpaper/README.md

 \
 Follow their respective documentation for install guides and troubleshooting. \
 \
-If you can run this example from the prior github, you should be set:\
+If you can run this example from the github link above, you should be set:\
 `./build.sh run 'Andromeda galaxy in a bottle'`